MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 For more information about using workspaces to work with different sets of customer service data, see [Use workspaces to connect to different customer service environments](use-workspaces.md).

-For more information about how to use the dashboards and sample data, see [Work with AI for Customer Service Insights dashboards](use-dashboard-sample-data.md).
+For more information about how to use the dashboards and sample data, see [Work with Customer Service Insights dashboards](use-dashboard-sample-data.md).

-For more information and examples of how to use the AI for Customer Service dashboards to help you identify areas of improvement, see [Identify areas for improvement in your customer service system](improve-system.md).
+For more information and examples of how to use the Customer Service dashboards to help you identify areas of improvement, see [Identify areas for improvement in your customer service system](improve-system.md).

-For details on the AI for Customer Service Insights dashboards, see the following topics:
+For details on the Customer Service Insights dashboards, see the following topics:

 * [KPI summary dashboard](dashboard-kpi-summary.md)
 * [New cases dashboard](dashboard-incoming-cases.md)